-The bill provides around \$117 billion in funding to health care organizations including \$27 billion for an emergency relief fund that will aid research into COVID-19 research and \$4.3 billion for the Center for Disease Control.
+The CARES Act provides around \$117 billion in funding to healthcare organizations including \$27 billion for an emergency relief fund that will aid research into COVID-19 and \$4.3 billion for the Center for Disease Control.
 In addition to providing funding, the bill attempts to solve issues that have been overwhelming the system such as a lack of supplies, workforce issues and access to care.
-To expand coverage, the government will allocate \$1.32 billion in awards for COVID-19 prevention, diagnosis and testing as well as an additional \$108 million each fiscal year (till FY25) for telehealth and rural outreach programs.
-The CARES act extends Temporary Assistance for Needy Families (TANF) and delays cuts for Disproportionate Share Hospitals assisting those who need the most assistance in terms of healthcare.
+To expand coverage, the government allocated \$1.32 billion in awards for COVID-19 prevention, diagnosis and testing as well as an additional \$108 million each fiscal year (until FY25) for telehealth and rural outreach programs.
+The CARES Act extends Temporary Assistance for Needy Families (TANF) and delays cuts for Disproportionate Share Hospitals assisting those who need the most assistance in terms of healthcare.